 Greater Minnesota Housing Fund board members represent every region of Minnesota and include elected officials, community advocates, architects, bankers, and housing finance experts.

-Jane Barrett is the Executive Director of the Red Lake Reservation Housing and Redevelopment Authority (HRA) which is the developer of hundreds of units of affordable housing both on tribal land and off reservation in nearby communities.
-Ms. Barrett has served as Red Lake HRA Director since 1996, and also held positions in Real Estate Services at Bureau of Indian Affairs (BIA), and the Administration of the BIA.
+Jane Barrett is the Executive Director of the Red Lake Reservation Housing Authority, which is the developer of hundreds of units of affordable housing both on tribal land and off reservation in nearby communities.
+Ms. Barrett has served as Red Lake Reservation Housing Authority Executive Director since 1996, and also held positions in Real Estate Services at Bureau of Indian Affairs (BIA), and the Administration of the BIA.
 Ms. Barrett is a member of the Minnesota Ojibwe tribe and represents the GMHF Target Market population of low-income and underserved populations.

 Kim Bretheim has more than 30 years architectural experience in residential design and has been the Housing Studio Leader at LHB since 2001.
 Mr. Bretheim is involved in affordable and supportive housing developments throughout Minnesota, including affordable rental housing, permanent supportive housing with services for homeless persons, affordable family housing, and mixed income, mixed use developments.
 Mr. Bretheim’s organization works to incorporate sustainable features into all developments and has been a strong supporter of GMHF’s Green Communities program.